Participles as Modifiers

 There are a few rules to remember when using participles as modifiers:

-• When a sentence starts with a participial phrase, it must be followed by a comma.
+• When a sentence starts with a participle phrase, it must be followed by a comma.

 • The noun the participle modifies should come immediately after the modifier; failure to do so results in a grammatical error called a dangling modifier.